The error occurs while copying large sized files, typically greater than 600 MB, to a USB Stick.

 - Perform a Registry scan and fix any problems detected.

 Check USB Flash Drive for Errors

-Over times, a cheap, substandard quality USB Stick can become corrupted after its repeated use.
-It may not deliver the same capacity as promised in advertisement or merchant website.
+Over times, a cheap, inferior quality USB Stick can become corrupted after its repeated use.
+It may not deliver the same capacity as promised in an advertisement or merchant website.
 It’s just a fraction of that.
 Sometimes the problem may also occur if the device was not safely removed on repeated basis.
 Scan the disk for errors through the steps given below:

 1. In the Search Box of your Start Screen type “Computer Management” and open that.

 2. Expand Storage | Disk Management from the left panel.

 3. Right-click your USB Stick listed alongside other volumes, select Properties.

 4. Click Tools in the new dialog that appears, and then Check button.